benoit74/mirrorbrain/assets/famfamfam_flag_icons/readme.txt

 If you find these icons useful, please donate via paypal to mjames@gmail.com (or click the donate button available at http://www.famfamfam.com/lab/icons/silk)

 Contact: mjames@gmail.com

+Modified by us (kiwix) to add ar (antartica) flag sourced from wikipedia.